bocajthomas/SE-Extended/pages/Home.md

 SnapEnhance is organized into different tabs to manage various functionalities:

 * **Home:** This tab provides an overview of SnapEnhance and allows you to manage its settings.
-* **Features:** Here you can enable or disable the various enhancements SnapEnhance offers.
-(TODO: short list)
+* **Features:** Here you can enable or disable the various enhancements SnapEnhance offers, E.g. `Bypass Screenshot Detection`,`Message Indicators`.
 * **Tasks:** This section helps you manage your downloaded snaps and stories (if the feature is enabled).
 * **Social:** Manage your friends and groups within the SnapEnhance interface (if applicable).